derrynknife/SurPyval/paper.md

 # Statement of need

 *SurPyval* fills a gap in the Python ecosystem of survival analysis.
 Other survival analysis packages, e.g. *lifelines* [@davidson2019lifelines] and [*reliability*](https://reliability.readthedocs.io/en/latest/), offer excellent methods for most applications, but are limited many applications, for example, using offset values, fixing parameters, and arbitrary combinations of censoring and truncation.
 Further, *scipy* [@jones2001scipy] has yet to implement some basic features of survival analysis; concretely, it does not handle censored data.
 Therefore, there is a gap in the Python ecosystem for a package that is flexible to accomodate any arbitrary combination of observed failures (or deaths); left, right, or interval censored; and left or right truncated data with a single format.
-Further, *SurPyval* allows users to select an appropriate estimation method for their circumstances.
-MLE is used in most other applications, but the *SurPyval* implementation of Minimal Product Spacing, Method of Moments, Probability Plotting, Mean Square Error, and Expectation-Maximisation makes it a much more capable package than is currently available.
+Another powerful feature of *SurPyval* is that it lets users select an appropriate estimation method for their circumstances.
+MLE is used in most other applications, but *SurPyval* also implements Minimal Product Spacing, Method of Moments, Probability Plotting, Mean Square Error, and Expectation-Maximisation.
+This variety of estimation methods makes *SurPyval* a much more capable package than is currently available in the Python ecosystem.
 Commercial packages are well developed but can be expensive.
-R is excellent for survival analysis but many analysts now use python as is explained in the *lifelines* paper.
-Therefore there is a need to have a flexible and open source python package to do survival analysis.
+R is excellent for survival analysis but many analysts now use Python as is explained in the *lifelines* paper.
+Therefore there is a need to have another flexible and open source python package to do survival analysis.

 # Features